-When you suffer addiction to benzodiazepines like Xanax, Valium, Klonopin or Ativan, quitting cold turkey is a very bad idea.
+When you suffer from addiction to benzodiazepines like Xanax, Valium, Klonopin or Ativan, quitting cold turkey is a very bad idea.
 Instead, you need medically supervised detox, possibly through a benzo taper.
 What is a benzo taper and how does it help you get through withdrawal?

-What Is a Benzo Taper?
+What is a Benzo Taper?

 Benzos are highly addictive anti-anxiety and sleep medications sometimes used for other conditions, too.
 But when you face ending your use of these drugs, a doctor must help you do so safely.
 They do this through a benzodiazepine taper to reduce your withdrawal effects and chances of seizures, delirium or other serious symptoms.

 What is a benzo taper, in terms of how it works?
 In a benzo taper, your doctor may switch you to lower doses.
 They could also switch to short-acting benzo like lorazepam or longer-acting benzo like diazepam.
 Sometimes this involves reducing your dose by up to 10 percent per week or decreasing dosage once monthly to get you to half of your regular dose.
 Meanwhile, your doctor can prescribe other types of medications to relieve some of your difficult withdrawal symptoms, such as sleep problems and anxiety.